EmpPowiUDE/NovalandGuide/docs/source/WaitPages.rst

 timer to refresh the site
 __________________________

-You can insert a timer in the HTML file of the waiting page to reload the page in a specified amount of time.
+You can insert a timer in the HTML template of the waiting page to reload the page in a specified amount of time.

 .. code-block:: console